 So the biggest problem that people have with the process, is when poorer people are displaced.
 When older buildings are knocked down and residents are forced to move then can’t afford to move back because the new buildings are too expensive.
 In many cases this actually happens.
 If local governments actually move people out of an area to knock down their apartment buildings and then don’t have a plan to help those people find affordable replacement housing, that tends to make people angry, and understandably so.

-Vancouver’s gentrification actually happened already.
+Vancouver’s gentrification actually started more than 20 years ago.
 And what’s interesting is that few if any residents have been displaced.
 Huh?
 In the mid 1990s Vancouver began an ambitious redevelopment of the area in and around Esther Short Park.
 What was there before?
 Mainly the remnants of the abandoned Lucky Lager Brewery complex which took up several city blocks in the area.
 The only people displaced were the drug dealers, prostitutes, and criminals.
 I don’t feel bad when those people are displaced, do you?

 Vancouver’s waterfront is a continuation of that robust 25 year redevelopment that continues to this day.
 What was on the site of today’s waterfront back in the day?
 Wait for it… an abandoned Boise Cascade Paper facility.
 Once again no one was displaced save possibly for some homeless people that may or may not have been camping in the area.
 The city of Vancouver at great expense, has expanded the homeless transitional facilities and does an admirable job dealing with this important and difficult societal problem.